Malta convoys: Operations Stone Age and Crupper

-An attempt in early November to sneak an independently routed, disguised freighter to Malta from Alexandria failed; on Operation Crupper, the disguised merchant ships Ardeola (2,609 tons) and Tadorna (1,947 tons) from Gibraltar, were captured and interned at Bizerta while passing through Vichy territorial waters.
+In early November Operation Crupper was a failed attempt to send an independently routed, disguised freighter from Alexandria to Malta.
+The disguised merchant ships Ardeola (2,609 tons) and Tadorna (1,947 tons) from Gibraltar, were captured and interned at Bizerta while passing through Vichy territorial waters.
 Welshman made a dash from Gibraltar with a cargo of dried food and torpedoes during the Allied landings in French North Africa (Operation Torch), Manxman and six destroyers sailed from Alexandria on 11 November; both efforts succeeded.
-On 17 November, convoy MW 13 (two U.S., one Dutch, and one British merchant ship, carrying 35000 ST of supplies) departed Alexandria, escorted by three cruisers of the 15th Cruiser Squadron; from 18 November, this was reduced to ten destroyers.
+On 17 November, Convoy MW 13 (two U.S., one Dutch, and one British merchant ship, carrying 35000 ST of supplies) departed Alexandria, escorted by three cruisers of the 15th Cruiser Squadron; from 18 November, this was reduced to ten destroyers.
 Axis air attacks began and after the main escort had detached, the cruiser HMS Arethusa was torpedoed and set on fire.
 Many of the air attacks were intercepted by Allied fighters flying from desert airfields and on 20 November, MW 13 arrived, escorted by Euryalus and ten Hunt-class destroyers.
 By 25 November, the ships had landed an adequate quantity of aviation fuel and Magic Carpet rides were cancelled.
 On 20 November, the minelayer HMS Adventure sailed from Plymouth to Gibraltar with 2,000 depth charges for Malta and made a repeat run in December.
 The success of Stone Age relieved the siege of Malta, albeit by a narrow margin because the lack of military stores and food for the population would have been exhausted by December.

 December 1942

 Operation Portcullis

-In Operation Portcullis, the five ships of convoy MW 14 arrived from Port Said with 55000 ST of supplies, the first convoy to arrive without loss since 1941.
-Nine more ships arrived in convoys MW 15 to MW 18, delivering 18200 ST of fuel and another 58500 ST of general supplies and military stores by the end of December; thirteen ships returned to Alexandria as convoys ME 11 and ME 12.
+In Operation Portcullis, the five ships of Convoy MW 14 arrived from Port Said with 55000 ST of supplies, the first convoy to arrive without loss since 1941.
+Nine more ships arrived in Convoy MW 15 to Convoy MW 18, delivering 18200 ST of fuel and another 58500 ST of general supplies and military stores by the end of December; thirteen ships returned to Alexandria as Convoy ME 11 and Convoy ME 12.
 Increased rations to civilians helped to stave off the general decline in health of the population, which had led to an outbreak of poliomyelitis.